margaretfoster/ret_framing_ios/README.md

 ![Turn distributions](https://github.com/margaretfoster/ret_framing_ios/blob/master/images/speakerTurnsPosition.png)

 Finally, we randomly selected three meetings to plot the sequence of strong and weak states.
 We show that both conventionally "weak" and conventionally "strong" states display a pattern of responding to the other holding the floor.
 We interpret this as a defensive strategy to prevent the opposing frame from becoming the defacto dominant frame.
+The whitespace in the plots represents turns by non-state interlocutors (such as the Secretariat, or invited presentations).

 ![Turn sequence](https://github.com/margaretfoster/ret_framing_ios/blob/master/images/threeSequenceColor.png)